-Transfers of value in relation to medical or educational goods and services must be publicly disclosed in relation to transfers of value made in 2015 and each calendar year thereafter, giving in each case the financial amount or value and the name of the recipient.
+Pharmaceutical companies must publicly disclose details of transfers of value made to such institutions, organisations or associations.
+Clause 21 Supplementary Information Clause 21 Disclosure The information required by Clause 21 must be publicly disclosed in relation to transfers of value made in 2015 and each calendar year thereafter, giving in each case the financial amount or value and the name of the recipient institution, organisation or association.
+Fees and agreed expenses should be disclosed separately.
+Disclosure must be carried out in accordance with Clause 24.